-North Korea fires two short-range missiles in show of force, more can come: South Korea
+North Korea fires two short-range missiles in show of force, more can come - South Korea

 A U.S. official said that at least one projectile was launched and that it appeared to be similar to previous short-range missiles fired by Pyongyang.

-Two missiles flew about 400 km (250 miles) at a height of about 48 km, according to the South Korean military.
+Two missiles flew about 400 km (250 miles) at a height of around 48 km, according to the South Korean military.

 Trump played down the recent North Korean weapons launches when he spoke to reporters earlier on Friday, saying: “I say it again: There have been no nuclear tests.
 The missile tests have all been short-range.
 No ballistic missile tests.
 No long-range missiles.”